Can you really claim a tax deduction on your handbag?

 When an agent prepares your tax return you can claim it the following year.

-$1 per load if the entire load consists only of work clothing (such as uniforms) or 50 cents per load if it is mixed can be claimed, as can dry cleaning expenses.
-This for compulsory work uniforms.
-You can also claim dry cleaning, but if the total amount for these sort of expenses is over $300 you will need proof.
+If your entire laundry load consists only of work clothing (such as uniforms), you can claim $1 per load.
+If it’s a mixed load of work and personal items, you can claim 50 cents per load as laundry expenses.
+You can also claim dry cleaning for general work clothing, but if the total amount is over $300 you will need proof.

 You can’t claim the family caravan every time you take a trip, but if you travel for work and decide to use a caravan instead of paying for hotels and motels, you can claim it.
 You need to prove it is for business and not personal use.